yast/ycp-killer/README.md

   2. **Update `ycpc` (yast-core package)**

+   Updated `ycpc` is needed because Y2R relies on some features that are not present in `ycpc` bundled with openSUSE 12.3.

    - **Clone the yast-core repository and compile your own `ycpc`**

-     Custom-compiled `ycpc` is needed because Y2R relies on some features that are not present in `ycpc` bundled with openSUSE 12.3.
-These fatures are implemented in the `y2r_fixes` branch.
+     The new fatures are implemented in the `y2r_fixes` branch.

            $ sudo zypper in make yast2-devtools libtool gcc-c++ bison \
              docbook-xsl-stylesheets expect dejagnu flex boost-devel doxygen